mineral-ui/mineral-ui/src/website/app/pages/GettingStarted/gettingStarted.md

 Mineral UI was designed around
 [Open Sans](https://fonts.google.com/specimen/Open+Sans).
-To get the components to look right, you will need to include this font in your project yourself or our styles will fall back to system fonts.
+To get the components to look their best, you will need to include this font in your project yourself or our styles will fall back to system fonts.
 To quickly include this font in your app, copy this code into the \`head\` of your HTML document.